nyu-ossd-s18/cak503-weekly/about.md

 permalink: /about/
 ---

+Hello!
+I'm Celina, and this is a page for a course I'm taking, called Open Source Software Development.

 ### About Celina:

 * I'm a senior at NYU, studying Computer Science (and Psychology, just for fun).